thecraic/aws-iot-databricks-analytics-workshop/content/2-streaming-workflow/1-iot-device-simulation.en.md

 #### Create the Simulated Device

-You are going to create a virtual device fleet to simulate household electric power consumption.
-You can get more information about the data simulated in this [link](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption).
+You are going to create a virtual device fleet to simulate data from wind turbines.
+You can get more information about the data simulated here [TODO INFO ABOUT DATA][link](https://databricks.com).

 1. On the left menu, navigate to **Modules** -> **Device Types** -> Click **Add Device Type**
     * **Device Type Name:** ``smart-home``